ad52825196/you-get-wrapper/README.md

 By default, it uses You-Get as the downloading tool.

 ## Features:
-* Add URLs to target list
-* Delete specific URL from target list
+* No need to change source code after you update YouGet
-* Delete all URLs from target list
+* Manage URLs in target list
 * Fetch and show video titles of targets (with cache)
 * Save current target list into a .json file
 * Load target list from a .json file